COSC3020/brute-force-sorting-swilso59-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+In my code I am getting all the permutations and checking each one if it is sorted.
+We have N which is the length of the array.
+In the code there are 4 sections to anaylze.
+swapElements: This function swaps the elements in the array in order to create the permutations.
+isSorted: Checks if the array is sorted.
+generatePermutations: This function uses swapElements to genereate the permutations of the array.
+permutationSort: Uses generated permutations to find the sorted array.

+## Worst Case
+In the worst case senerio the array would be in reverse order causing the algorithm to need to create and check every permutation before finding the sorted array.
+If the array is size N the number of permutations would be N! making the worst case time complexity $O(N!)$

+## Best Case
+The best case sinerio would be when the array is already sorted.
+In this case the algorithm would only need to check the first permutation which would typically give the best case time complexity of $O(1)$ however in this algorithm we are still need to get alal the permutations which would leave us with the best case time complexity of $O(N!)$.

+## Randomly generated permutations
+If the permutations were generated randomly this could cause an increased efficienticy in the average case.
+Howevere would not effect the worst case becasue by chance it may still have to check all the permutations of the array before finding the sorted permutation.

+\\ I recieved help form the TA
+\\ I reviewed repositories from
+\\ brute-force-sorting-Dhruv8806
+\\ brute-force-sorting-IshitaPatel18
+\\ brute-force-sorting-swilso59
+\\ brute-force-sorting-boboestes14